 Making the decision to delay or cancel school due to weather conditions is not something we take lightly at Danville Community Schools.
 It not only impacts the schedules of our staff, parents and guardians, it involves our number one priority: student safety.

 Weather delays and cancellations can be attributed to fog, ice, snow and even temperature.
-During the colder months when we are most affected by low temperatures, ice and snow, our Superintendent Dr. Tracey Shafer and our Director of Transportation Mrs. Dana Parsons are up around 4 a.m. to personally drive district roads and check our school buses in the transportation lot.
-After consulting with Mrs. Parsons on the conditions of our fleet, Dr. Shafer also confers with our Director of Maintenance Mr. Richard Land on the conditions of school parking lots and sidewalks.
-Our maintenance department does the early morning treatment of our lots to provide safe travel and walkways for the start of school.
+During the colder months when we are most affected by low temperatures, ice and snow, our Superintendent Dr. Tracey Shafer and our Director of Transportation Mr. Charles Heiss are up around 4 a.m. to personally drive district roads and check our school buses in the transportation lot.
+After consulting with Mr. Heiss on the conditions of our fleet, Dr. Shafer also confers with our Director of Facilities Mr. Richard Land on the conditions of school parking lots and sidewalks.
+Our Maintenance Department does the early morning treatment of our lots to provide safe travel and walkways for the start of school.
 Additionally, Dr. Shafer will discuss the situation with neighboring school corporation superintendents before making a decision.

 If fog, ice or snow are impacting travel conditions even in our most rural areas of the school district, we may decide to delay so fog may lift, ice may be salted or snow may be plowed.
 If we think these conditions won’t improve in two hours, we may decide to cancel school or use an eLearning Day for all students.